 What I mean by this: your business is going to grow, which means at some point, you will likely want to delegate, outsource, or hire various elements of your business, and if you have not taken the time to record your processes, etc, you hamstring your ability to seamlessly bring on team members.

 Again, speaking from my own personal experience- this is not something that most business owners typically automatically know, but something along the way something will take this from a theory to a reality for you.
-For myself, rushing off to Cleveland Clinic-with no set return date- illuminated the need to have someone on hand to man the helm faster than any advice I’d ever received, blog post I’d ever read, etc. I needed to make sure my business was still operational.
+For myself, rushing off to one of the top medical facilities in the world-with no set return date- illuminated the need to have someone on hand to man the helm faster than any advice I’d ever received, blog post I’d ever read, etc. I needed to make sure my business was still operational.

 EVEN IF YOUR BUSINESS IS SERVICE-BASED?